Skip to main content

 Overview

-KurocoEdge allows you to define API variables within a Rule's Action.
-These API variables can be reused within current or any following Action's 'Execution' section, with the {$variable} syntax.
+These API variables can be reused within the current Action or any subsequent Actions in the 'Execution' section, using the {$variable} syntax.

 What You Will Learn